tanhtra/pipeline-places-property/README.md

 ## Overview

-The PCP (Property Crawler Pipeline) is a combination concepts that forms an almost end to end data extraction pipeline using (but not limited to)
+The PCP (Property Crawler Pipeline) is a combination concepts that forms an almost end to end data extraction pipeline.

-- Beautiful Soup 4 as the crawler engine
-- FourSquare API the source for places information
-- Kafka (Confluent) as event-driven microservices tool
-- Airbyte (Cloud) as the S3 to Snowflake data replication tool
-- Snowflake as the data warehouse
-- dbt as the data transformation tool
-- AWS (S3) as the file / export repository
-- and Streamlit as dashboard

 The project combines various sources of data such as: